abel-bernabeu/facecompressor/README.md

 test a different idea.
 For each of those experiments we do:

 - Describe the purpose.
-- Specify the hyper parameters (hparams).
+- Specify the hyperparameters (hparams).
 - Summarize the relevant results collected from a TensorBoard instance embedded in the training notebook.
 The results are values of PSNR (Peak Signal to Noise Ratio) for the test set, visualizations of the reconstructed images for